ETC is committed to fostering a healthy, safe

 products to approved recycling handlers.

-a ban on new electrical and electronic equipment containing certain
+European Union implemented a ban on new electrical and electronic equipment

-and polybrominated diphenyl ethers in electrical and electronic equipment, to
+phthalate, and diisobutyl phthalate in electrical and electronic equipment, to

 prevent them from exceeding limits set forth by the EU.